JS Travel Insurance – Top 10 Tips on Avoiding Altitude Sickness (AMS)

 If descending isn’t possible or you don’t see rapid improvement following medical treatment, evacuation by helicopter may be essential.

 A good test for HACE is the “Tandem Gait Test”, with the person walking heel to toe in a straight line.
 If they cannot remain in a straight line, then they may be experiencing HACE.

-Gamow bags are available at the Manang and Pheriche Himalayan Rescue Association Aid Posts and at Kunde Hospital, as well as being available for rent in Kathmandu for those trekking to remote regions.
-Some Trekking Companies also carry their own, so it is a good idea to check before booking.
+Gamow bags are available at the Manang and Pheriche Himalayan Rescue Association Aid Posts and Kunde Hospital and for rent in Kathmandu for those trekking to remote regions.
+Some Trekking Companies also carry their own, so checking before booking is a good idea.

 Self Assessment on whether you have AMS.

 A good indication of whether you are experiencing AMS is the Lake Louise Scoring System, which uses an assessment questionnaire and scorecard to determine whether you have no AMS, mild AMS or severe AMS.
-It should be done twice a day in conjunction with pulse oxymetre readings, with scores given for difficulty sleeping, headaches, gastrointestinal symptoms (nausea, appetite, vomiting), dizziness, fatigue and weakness.
+It should be done twice daily in conjunction with pulse oximeter readings, with scores given for difficulty sleeping, headaches, gastrointestinal symptoms (nausea, appetite, vomiting), dizziness, fatigue and weakness.